 The reforms first phase is aimed at increasing CDP participants’ attendance and reducing the number of penalties applied to remote job seekers as part of the current compliance framework.

-The remaining reforms will be implemented at a later stage, pending passage of legislation.
+The remaining reforms, including supporting 6000 subsidised jobs, will be implemented at a later stage, pending passage of legislation.

 Remote Australians have told us they want more community control over CDP's delivery.
 We are strengthening local communities’ roles by: